-- Combine sour cream and a few spoonfuls (I usually do one ladle) of hot soup broth; whisk until smooth.
+- Combine sour cream, half and half, and a few spoonfuls (I usually do one ladle) of hot soup broth; whisk until smooth.
 Tempering the sour cream is important so that it doesn’t curdle.
 Add the sour cream mixture to the soup and stir to mix.

-- Then add in the half and half and lime juice, and stir to combine.
+- Then add in the lime juice and stir to combine.
 Then stir in the fresh cilantro.

 Homemade Chicken Tortilla Soup Toppings